 - Potential leaks: By default, the leak rate assumption (under Simulation > Assumptions > Carbon dioxide storage) is set to zero, but if changed, any CO2 leakage from the storage site would further lower net removal.

 2. BECCS growth is limited by high costs, land competition with agriculture, and the small-scale nature of most bioenergy (like wood stoves), which isn’t suitable for CCS.
-In 2023, even under optimistic assumptions—that 80% of industrial and 90% of electricity bioenergy use could add CCS—only about one-third of global bioenergy demand is potentially eligible, shown in the striped area of the pie chart below.
+The pie chart below gives an example of the maximum possible amount of bioenergy demand that could be fitted with CCS.
+In 2023 only about one-third of global bioenergy demand is potentially eligible, shown in the striped area of the pie chart below.

 Even for large-scale bioenergy, a significant proportion of the total emissions cannot be captured by CCS.
 Adding CCS only removes some fraction of the smokestack emissions.
 For example, in the case of wood bioenergy, CCS does not capture CO2 released from disturbed soils or from supply chain activities, nor does it compensate for the lost carbon sequestration that would have occurred if forests had been left intact.